bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 To create a sandbox store, complete the following steps:

 1. Navigate to the [BigCommerce Partner Portal](https://partners.bigcommerce.com/) and sign in using your credentials.
-2. After signing in, hover over **Create New** in the top nav, then select one of the following two options:
+2. After signing in, hover over **Create New** in the top navigation, then select one of the following two options:
    * To register a new deal and create an associated sandbox, select **Deal Registration** and consult the following instructions to [create a Deal Registration sandbox](#deal-registration-sandbox).
    * To create a sandbox for your own general use, select **Partner Use Sandbox** and consult the following instructions to [create a Partner Sandbox](#partner-use-sandbox).